bxr1nG/auth/DOCKERHUB.md

 `string: <any string>`

-Path to .ini file describing users, their roles and permissions.
+Path to .ini or .yml (.yaml) file describing users, their roles and permissions.

-> **ATTENTION:**  This field is required.
+> **ATTENTION:**  Using the ini format for testusers is outdated, suggest using yaml format.

 ### scope